specsolutions/specsync-for-tfs-documentation/reference/command-line-reference/init-command.md

 In case of [Personal Access Token \(PAT\) authentication](../../features/general-features/server-authentication-options.md), the command also offers you to save the authentication details to the user-specific configuration file, so that the credentials are not included in the project configuration.

+See [Configuration wizards](../../features/general-features/configuration-wizards.md) for more information about the command.

 ## Options

 | Option | Description | Default |